-With this in mind, I will now explore some of the roles of various vitamins and other molecules present in some of the oral supplements including in the Integrative Beauty range.
+With this in mind, let's explore some of the roles of various vitamins and other molecules present in the oral supplements in the Integrative Beauty range.

 Vitamin A is a group of fat-soluble polyunsaturated organic compounds deriving from both animal and plant sources.

-In addition to their potent antioxidant effects, the vitamin A compounds also help with important immune functions.
+In addition to their potent antioxidant effects, Vitamin A compounds also help with important immune functions.

-Similar to vitamin A, vitamin E is a fat-soluble vitamin known to have multiple important antioxidant effects in the skin, particularly related to UV related damage.
+Vitamin E is also a fat-soluble vitamin known to have multiple important antioxidant effects in the skin, particularly related to UV damage.

-The fat-soluble, cholesterol-derived vitamin D has multiple important roles in skin physiology, including wound healing and immunity.
+The fat-soluble, cholesterol-derived Vitamin D has multiple important roles in skin physiology, including wound healing and immunity.
 Vitamin D3 has also been used to treat conditions such as psoriasis.
-Oral supplementation of vitamin D has been used for many years and is recognised to be of benefit in deficiency.
+Oral supplementation of Vitamin D has been used for many years and is recognised as a benefit in deficiency.

-There has been much interest in the use of glutathione in anti ageing skincare and as a depigmentation agent in the past few years.
-As one of the most potent antioxidants, and present in almost every body cell, glutathione has important effects on a wide range of physiological processes including DNA synthesis and repair.
-With ageing, it is known that glutathione stores generally decrease throughout the body, so supplementation is proposed to have antiageing effects by replacing depleted stores.
-Glutathione is stored and used in cells, then the stores are generally depleted resulting in decreased overall stores at advanced ages.
+As one of the most potent antioxidants, and present in almost every body cell, Glutathione has important effects on a wide range of physiological processes including DNA synthesis and repair.
+With ageing, it is known that Glutathione stores generally decrease throughout the body, so supplementation is proposed to have anti ageing effects.

-Previously it was thought that oral ingestion of glutathione does not result in increased plasma levels of GSH, however, recent studies have suggested that orobuccal administration of ‘fast-slow’ release tablets (fast orobuccal absorption, slower gastrointestinal uptake) can in fact produce elevated plasma levels, raising interest in oralsupplementation of glutathione as an anti ageing skin supplement.
+Previously it was thought that oral ingestion of Glutathione does not result in increased plasma levels of GSH.
+But recent studies have suggested that orobuccal administration of ‘fast-slow’ release tablets (fast orobuccal absorption, slower gastrointestinal uptake) can produce elevated plasma levels, raising interest in oral supplementation of Glutathione as an anti ageing skin supplement.

 The emergence of oral supplements